 I see this as a perfect opportunity for my kids to explore all kinds of science experiments.
 I know my kids will start to ask thousands of questions.
 And, I am prepared!
 I will have to rely a lot on information I can find on the web, since no way I will know all the answers.
 Google is my friend. 🙂

-Here I will add links to the experiments me and my kids have performed each day.
+Here I will add links to the experiments me and my kids have done each day.

 Right now, they are asking a lot about the boxes since I keep them visible on the kitchen table.
 My kids don’t know what I have prepared for them.
 This is so much fun to see their curiosity and the discussions they have about what the boxes may contain.
 I hope they won’t be disappointed, at least I don’t think they will be.